wh1t3cAt1k/whitemath/README.md

 # whiteMath + whiteStructs

-whiteMath is an open-source and (hopefully) programmer-friendly C# .NET mathematical/algorithmic library.
+whiteMath is an open-source, [hopefully] programmer-friendly C# .NET mathematical/algorithmic library.

-Current version: 0.1.0
+Current version: 0.2.0

 The source code of the libary is licensed under GNU GPL v.3.

 This library should not by any means be treated as complete in terms of functionality and documentation.
-Hopefully, it will never be complete in terms of functionality; unfortunately, it is likely that the documentation isn't going to cover everything, either.
+It does not look like it will ever be complete in terms of functionality; unfortunately, it is likely that the documentation isn't going to cover everything, either.

 ## Description